Redline (2009 film): Development and release

-In 2003, prior to Redlines production and release, a prelude anime OVA entitled Trava: Fist Planet was released, featuring two characters (Trava and Shinkai) who would reappear as key characters in Redline.Redline was produced by Madhouse, and directed by Takeshi Koike, who also wrote the storyboard and served as unit director and animation director.
+In 2003, prior to Redlines production and release, a prelude anime OVA entitled Trava: Fist Planet was released, featuring two characters (Trava and Shinkai) who would reappear as key characters in Redline.Redline was produced by Madhouse, and directed by Takeshi Koike, who also drew the storyboards and served as unit director and animation director.
 The film's producers were Yukiko Koike and Kentarō Yoshida.
 Masahiro Fukushima served as executive producer.
 The task of writing the script was shared by Yoji Enokido, Katsuhito Ishii, and Yoshiki Sakurai.
 The film's character designs, original and otherwise, were done by Katsuhito Ishii, who also served as one of the film's sound directors, the other being Youji Shimizu.
 The film's music was composed by James Shimoji.
 According to Tim Maughan of Anime News Network, Redline was released several years later than originally planned.
 Its development took seven years and used 100,000 hand-made drawings, which Maughan notes is all the more unusual as it is Koike's directorial debut.Redline was initially meant to premiere at the 2009 Annecy International Animated Film Festival and follow Summer Wars, Mai Mai Miracle, and Yona Yona Penguin as the fourth and final feature film Madhouse planned to release between summer 2009 and spring 2010.
-Instead, it premiered during the Locarno International Film Festival in August of the same year.
+Instead, it premiered during the 62nd Locarno Film Festival in August of the same year.
 Several more advance screenings were done at international film festivals during 2010.
 In May, Redline was shown during the Sci-Fi-London 9.
 In June, it participated in Annecy 2010 in the category "Feature Films out of competition".
 During September, it was shown in Australia and New Zealand as part of Reel Anime 2010.
-Redline was shown in Austin, Texas on September 23, and in Edinburgh, Scotland, on October 15 as part of the Scotland Loves Anime film festival.
+Redline was shown in Austin, Texas, on September 23, and in Edinburgh, Scotland, on October 15 as part of the Scotland Loves Anime film festival.
 At the 2010 Nantes Utopiales Sci-Fi festival, the film received the special mention of jury and public.
 The film opened in Japan on October 9, 2010.
 Coinciding with this, the film was shown in a San Francisco-based Viz Cinema theater from October 8–14, 2010.
 Distribution in North America is handled by Manga Entertainment.
 It was the last new product released through the American division of Manga before they ceased distributing new titles in the States.